Uraniumking007/frametracking/README.md

 Files prefixed with `demo` can be safely deleted.
 They are there to provide a starting point for you to play around with the features you've installed.

+# Environment Configuration

+## Warframe API Configuration

+The application makes requests to the Warframe API.
+To avoid 403 Forbidden errors in production (especially on Netlify), you may need to configure the following optional environment variables:

+### Optional Environment Variables

+- `WARFRAME_USER_AGENT` - Custom User-Agent string for API requests.
+Defaults to a Chrome browser user agent.
+- `WARFRAME_REFERER` - Referer header value.
+Defaults to `https://www.warframe.com/`.
+- `WARFRAME_ACCEPT_LANGUAGE` - Accept-Language header value.
+Defaults to `en-US,en;q=0.9`.
+- `PUBLIC_BASE_URL` - Base URL of your application (used for Origin header).
+Automatically detected from Netlify environment variables (`URL`, `DEPLOY_PRIME_URL`) if not set.

+### Netlify Configuration

+When deploying to Netlify, the following environment variables are automatically available:

+- `URL` - Your site's main URL
+- `DEPLOY_PRIME_URL` - The URL of the current deploy
+- `NETLIFY` - Set to `true` in Netlify functions

+The application will automatically use these to set the `Origin` header correctly.
+You typically don't need to set `PUBLIC_BASE_URL` manually on Netlify.

+### Troubleshooting 403 Forbidden Errors

+If you encounter 403 Forbidden errors from the Warframe API:

+1. **Check headers**: The application includes browser-like headers to avoid bot detection.
+Ensure environment variables are set correctly.

+2. **Request deduplication**: The application includes automatic request deduplication to prevent multiple concurrent requests that might trigger abuse detection.

+3. **Retry logic**: The application automatically retries failed requests (up to 3 times) with exponential backoff.

+4. **Alternative API**: If issues persist, consider using the alternative API endpoint mentioned in the code: `https://oracle.browse.wf/worldState.json`

 # Learn More

 You can learn more about all of the offerings from TanStack in the [TanStack documentation](https://tanstack.com).